Josh-Alhassan/learn-html/project-html-b1-html-document-standards/README.md

 , Indentation
 , Comments
 , HTML Tags
-, Review

-If you are not familier with them please read Learn HTML eBook from (https://codingwithbasir.com/learn-html)
+If you are not familier with them download Learn HTML eBook from (https://codingwithbasir.com/learn-html)

 ## Project Title: Personal Blog